bkoz/tomcatbin/README.md

 --> Scaling sample-1 to 1
 --> Waiting up to 10m0s for pods in deployment sample-1 to become ready --> Success

+oc logs sample-<deployment#>-<pod-id> -f
 ```
+Once the sample pod is running, follow the logs and wait for Catalina Server to finish starting.

 Expose the sample application and create a route for it.